Chapter 39 - Hollow

 Kita rushed through the foyer, lit by candlelight in the scones, and barreled through the gates, narrowly dodging the two guards on the other side.

-As she tore through the city streets, frigid cold and continually soaked by the rain, he made her way through the streets of the city, barely suppressing a panic as the palace's warning fires lit up; one on the furthermost east point, and one on the furthermost west.
+Frigid cold and continually soaked by the rain, she made her way through the streets of the city, barely suppressing a panic as the palace's warning fires lit up; one on the furthermost east point, and one on the furthermost west.

 Kita barely made it to the drawbridge before it closed; the nighttime drag of the city gave way to the open meadows and hills beyond.
 Her feet kept slipping against the uneven, slick grass and mud compared to the stone pathways.